When It Comes to Parenting, Older Doesn't Always Mean Wiser

 The point is that it's not the grandparents' place to get angry and offended if their kids consider taking a different path through parenthood.

-My mum was here when the health visitor first came to meet Matilda.
+My mum was here when the health visitor first came to meet my kid.
 She was so glad she was.
 She heard, first hand, the health visitor tell me that it's recommended parents cuddle their babies as much as possible, do skin to skin, hold them when they sleep - that it's creating a bond rather than bad habits.
 Not that my mum would have disagreed, necessarily, but she knew plenty of people who would do and it gave her the arguments she needed to defend my choices.

 I had what I consider to be good parents.
 But there are things I choose to do differently from them.